visio-ucd/golden/testgen/README.md

 ### 3. Important Details
 Both the `*_out.csv` and `*_ref.csv` must at the same directory as `checker.py`.
 See Testgen above to find out where `*_out.csv` is located initially.

-Testgen_normal.py will only generate normal numbers, whereas testgen.py will include denormal number.